 Thursday, 20th April 2017.
 I had a bit of a struggle today.
 As I seem to be working my way up the engine from the bottom and finished the cylinder head last session, today it was the turn of the rocker box.
 Like all the other components I've got, the aluminium casting hadn't coped well with being neglected for 30 years.
 It had some surface corrosion but was basically sound.
 There was nothing that a little vapour blasting wouldn't sort out...
 If I could dismantle it.
 On the face of it, a simple enough task.
 The rocker shafts run in bronze bushes in the aluminium casting.
 The rocker arms are secured to the rocker shafts with nuts.
 To dismantle it, the nuts on the inside of the casting need to be removed and the valve arms taken off in order for the shafts with the pushrod arms to be withdrawn through the tappet adjusting aperture.
 Still with me?
 The struggle started when I realised that there was no way I was going to get a ring spanner on the inside nut and an open ended spanner only had limited movement... and the nuts were bloody tight.
 In fact, I snapped the jaw off a chrome vanadium spanner trying to get them undone.
 A few minutes with a propane torch and I managed to get the nut on the inlet rocker loosened and subsequently removed that rocker assembly.
 The nut on the exhaust rocker stubbornly refused to budge.
 Then I had one of those 'light bulb' moments.
 If I loosened the nut at the other end of the shaft, maybe it would release the pressure on the one I had to remove and I would be able to get it undone... and that nut I could get at with the air impact wrench.
 A couple of minutes later and that nut was undone, the shaft tapped through towards the stubborn nut and I got that undone as well.
 Yippee....
 With both rocker shafts out of the way, I could clean all the old oil and muck out.
 The rocker box has been duly sent off for vapour blasting and will be returned to me in due course.
 In the meantime, I can clean the surface rust off the rocker arms and check the contact faces for wear.

 With the rocker box put to one side for the moment, it was back to the gearbox.
 I had all the new parts that I needed; bearings, a few springs, lock washers and nuts and a new selector drum detent plunger.
 First job was to install the output sleeve ball race and oil seal.
 That followed the usual method of heating the case, cooling the bearing and putting the two together.
-The new oil seal had already been fitted the the seal carrier and that assembly fitted.
+The new oil seal had already been pressed into the seal carrier ring and that assembly dropped into the case.
 The whole lot was secured with a circlip.
 No stress there; it all went back together easily.
-The spacer and final drive sprocket were slipped over the output sleeve with an new tab washer and a new nut.
+The spacer and final drive sprocket were slipped over the output sleeve and secured with an new tab washer and a new nut.
 At this stage, it's only "finger tight" as I'm awaiting the delivery of a new 1" Whitworth socket with which to finally tighten it.
 I never object to buying tools that I don't have...
 If I have a particular need for them.
 The same method was used to install the smaller ball bearing in the gearbox inner cover.

 Saturday, 22nd April, 2017.
 The 1" Whitworth socket has arrived so the sprocket nut was fully tightened with the air impact wrench and two of the locking washer tabs bent up on opposite 'flats' to secure it.
 Right... time to build up the gearbox.
 The mainshaft, with all the gears assembled onto it and the selector fork in place was first to go in.
 Then the layshaft was installed, the gears and the second selector fork built up onto it.
 Splendid... that all went together easily.
 The gears mesh and turn as they should.
 The inner cover was next.
 The bearings lubricated, a smear of Hylomar on the gasket and the cover installed.
 I used the same three inner cover screws that were in there originally as they were OK and undamaged.
 So far, so good.
 The kick-start gear and ratchet were positioned on the end of the mainshaft with a new spring and a new nut.
 You certainly don't want this nut to come loose so a little blue 'Loctite 242' was applied to the thread before the nut was put on.
 The original selector drum detent plunger was badly rusted and the spring broken so I'd obtained new ones.
 The locating hole in the cover was cleaned and lubricated, the spring and plunger installed.
 That moved nice a freely.
 Then came the tricky bit...
 It should have been an easy task to fit the selector drum; well actually, fitting the selector drum was easy, it was connecting the selector rods that was the tricky bit.
 There is a short rod that goes through a hole in the end of each selector rod and locates into a groove in the selector drum.
 The short rod is secured in the selector rod with a split pin.
 Could I get the holes to line up and the split pin through?
 In a word...
 No...
 It took half an hour of fiddling about before they finally gave up and allowed me to fit them.
 With that finally accomplished, the next bits were easy.
 The gear change quadrant was fitted over the selector drum with a new spring and oil seal.
 The clutch release mechanism was assembled with three new 5/16" diameter steel balls and a new spring.
 That was located in the outer cover as was the kick-start quadrant with the original spring and the gear shift spring.
 The gasket was fitted with a smear of Hylomar and the outer cover tapped into position.
 That was secured with five new screws to replace the ones I'd had to drill out and that was just about it.
 There was only the new gear indicator to fit.
 It's currently secured with an ordinary nut but I have a dome nut on order that will look better.
 Hopefully, I've got a fully working gearbox.
 I can't check the gear change operation at the moment as I don't have a gear shift lever but I'm confident that it's all gone back together correctly.